 Your knee’s composition includes four bones that are placed together through ligaments.
 Your tendons connect the muscles of your bone to your knee while the cartilage is the soft cushion on your joint.
 In addition to your cartilage, Bursaes also serve as cushions so that no bone or muscle will tear when you’re moving especially during strenuous activities.

 Knowing the causes of knee pain will help one gauge on how to prevent and heal it.
 Most knee pains are caused by sudden injury, arthritis or overuse.
 Overstretching usually performed by runners is also one of the common causes of knee pain.
 Pressure on the knee caused by grabbing the ankle of your knee and flexing it behind your leg will also cause you knee pain.
 Habitual performance of such will often soften the patella of your knees hence, injuring it.

-Twisting and turning, especially too much of it, will also put you at high risk of knee injury because of the possible strains and injuries you might do on your tendons.
+Twisting and turning, actually too much of it, will also put you at high risk of knee injury because of the possible strains and injuries you might do on your tendons.
 Sudden twisting movements will likely dislocate your bones and your knee as well as lifting and bending in an improper position predisposes you to knee injuries.

-You see, knee injury and pain is the result of how you make use of it.
+You see, knee injury and pain is the end result of how you make use of it.
 If you don’t like the way how the pain feels on your lower body, then you have to take extra precautions to take care of it.

 How to Prevent Knee Pain

 It’s imperative that if you want to live long, you better take care of your body.
 Avoiding pain is no exception.